cran/job/README.md

 # Continue working in your console
 cat("I'm free now!
 Thank you.
-    Sincerely, Console.")
+    Yours truly, Console.")
 ```

 Now you can follow the progress in the jobs pane and your console is free in the meantime.

 ## Tweak your job(s)